Summer Golf Majors 2026: Complete Calendar & Pool Timeline

 How do tier strategies differ?

-Valhalla: long hitters.
+Aronimink: precision iron play and scrambling.
 Oakmont: iron accuracy.
 Royal Birkdale: links experience and European Tour players.

 What entry fees for summer majors?